tcfialho/sonar-viewer/README.md

 3. Fill in the fields:
    - `sonarCloudViewer.accessToken`: Your SonarCloud access token
    - `sonarCloudViewer.stackSpotClientId`: Your StackSpot Client ID
-   - `sonarCloudViewer.stackSpotClientSecret`: Your StackSpot Client Secret
+   - `sonarCloudViewer.stackSpotClientKey`: Your StackSpot Client Key
+   - `sonarCloudViewer.stackSpotRealm`: Your StackSpot Realm

 ### Through Extension Commands